 The School of Cinema is pleased to offer a number of internal scholarship opportunities.
+The College of Liberal & Creative Arts also has a full list of scholarships available.
 For full application requirements and to apply please go to the Academic Works website.
 All scholarships will be disbursed in the Fall semester.

 All applications for Spring 2022 Scholarships and awards are due by Friday, April 15 at NOON unless otherwise noted.